mschneider/libvarbit/README.md

 # libvarbit
 Data structures storing data with variable bit length.
-Please note that libvarbit does no automatic sign extension for signed values, you have to it yourself: e.g using Sean Anderson's excellent [Bit Twiddling Hacks](http://graphics.stanford.edu/~seander/bithacks.html#FixedSignExtend).
+Please note that libvarbit does no automatic sign extension for signed values, you have to do it yourself: e.g using Sean Anderson's excellent [Bit Twiddling Hacks](http://graphics.stanford.edu/~seander/bithacks.html#FixedSignExtend).

 ## Dependencies